cloudentity/oauth2c/README.md

       --username string             resource owner password credentials grant flow username
 ```

-You will be asked to provide the necessary information, such as the grant type, client authentication method, and any other relevant details (if not already provided).

 `oauth2c` opens a browser for flows such as authorization code and starts an HTTP server which acts as a client application and waits for a callback.

 > **Note**: To make browser flows work add `http://localhost:9876/callback` as a redirect URL to your client.

+`oauth2c` prints all the requests it made to obtain an access token.
+If you want to integrate it with CI/CD pipeline use the `--silent` flag.

-For more information on the available options and arguments for each grant type, run `oauth2c --help`.
+For more information on the available options and arguments run `oauth2c --help`.

 ## Example